Support This Site

 Also amazing is this whacked-out story which still finds time to have humanity (without the emotion ever wrecking the characters or plot).
 Writers Rhett Reese (MONSTERS, INC.) and Paul Wernick, wrote a classic satire that makes fun of everyone but themselves.
 Self-referential hipster winking at the audience ages a movie like few things - including time - can.

-All four leads deliver the energy and fun such a film requires, and as you probably know, Bill Murray makes a cameo appearance, seemingly for no other reason than to push the upcoming GHOSTBUSTERS remake.
+All four leads deliver the energy and fun such a film requires, and as you probably know, Bill Murray makes a cameo appearance, seemingly for no other reason than to push the long awaited upcoming GHOSTBUSTERS remake.
 Yet his scene was one of the best things of this great movie!

 Of course, all comedy relies heavily on pace and timing and that's where I have to give extra kudos to Editor Alan Baumgarten (THE LAWNMOWER MAN, LORD OF ILLUSIONS).
 The pacing not only snaps, but ZOMBIELAND has real scares which abruptly turn to action which immediately turns to laughs.
 And like some of the best Horror or Comedy films, ZOMBIELAND is short, only 88 minutes long.

 I've never had more fun watching a desolate, morbid, grief-stricken holocaust as I did watching ZOMBIELAND.
 Stuffed with tropes just to make fun of them, ZOMBIELAND is the best time you'll ever have in post-apocalyptic hell!This kick-ass fun gets all 5 Shriek Girls!